Hong Kong protesters are getting tattoos

 The protest-themed tattoos act as public statements of dedication and belief -- particularly striking in a time when most demonstrators are trying to conceal their identities.

 Many wear face masks and goggles to obscure their faces at protests, and are wary of being identified by cameras or by other tracking methods.
-This fear of being caught has ramped up as authorities have cracked down and made hundreds of arrests -- but the permanency of the tattoos will forever connect protesters with the movement.
+This fear of being caught has ramped up as authorities have cracked down and made hundreds of arrests -- but the permanence of the tattoos will forever connect protesters with the movement.

 Zada Lam said that aside from offering people a way to express their beliefs, the protest tattoos are a reminder of community, and of the hundreds of thousands who have marched all throughout the summer.